Baha2Odeh/wp-gif-player/readme.txt

 == Screenshots ==

 1. Gifs added via WP GIF Player to your post will have an the "GIF" button which starts the animation.
 WP GIF Player will always play just one GIF at a time
-2. WP GIF Player will add the "Add GIF" button to your editor
+2. WP GIF Player will add the "Add GIF" button to your editor.
+"Width" parameter will set a maximum width (50px steps from 150-600 are possible).
 3. You can add multiple GIFs at once

 == Changelog ==

+= 0.8 =
+Maximum width feature added

 = 0.7 =
 First public beta